randylubin/story-synth-docs/src/guide/options.md

 ### Set Last Card Location

 This option specifies when the Last Card will appear (if you're using the single deck, shuffled format).
+There are a few ways to specify the location.

-The number in the customization field specifies the number of prompts will be drawn before jumping to the ending – not counting the instruction cards.
+If you use an integer, the number in the customization field specifies the number of prompts will be drawn before jumping to the ending – not counting the instruction cards.
 If it's positive, it's the number of prompts after the instructions (e.g. 5 would be after the 5th prompt), if it's negative, it's the number of prompts before the end (e.g. -5 would be before the 5th to last card).

+If you use a decimal, then it will be randomly shuffled into that percentage of the back of the deck.
+For example, 0.5 would be randomly shuffled into the back half of the deck and 0.25 would be shuffled into the last quarter of the deck.

 | First Column | Extension Name      | Example Customization |
 | ------------ | ------------------- | --------------------- |